Law firms are sitting on a goldmine of potential revenue, and most don't even know it.

 Warmest wishes,

-[Attorney Name] & Everyone at [Firm Name]
+& Everyone at

 15. Referral Partner Welcome & Onboarding Emails